unionlabs/union/08-wasm-issue.md

 }
 ```

-This would allow for keeping the same interface for existing native light clients (using `ibc.core.client.v1.MsgCreateClient`), but without support for `08-wasm` clients - instead, introduce the above message as `ibc.core.client.v2.MsgCreateClient` that supports both native and non-native light clients via the routing system described above.
-Given that 08-wasm is still incomplete, this is the perfect time to make this change - the v1 messages could easily be routed to the v2 handler internally, and the v1 messages could be eventually deprecated.a
+This would allow for keeping the same interface for existing native light clients (using `ibc.core.client.v1.MsgCreateClient`), but without support for `08-wasm` clients - instead, introduce the above message as `ibc.core.client.v2.MsgCreateClient` that supports both native and non-native light clients via the routing system described above - the v1 messages could easily be routed to the v2 handler internally, and the v1 messages could be eventually deprecated

 # TLDR